 In another large bowl add flour, 1 cup of sugar, cinnamon, baking powder, and salt.
 Whisk until evenly dispersed.

-- Press half of the flour mixture into the bottom of the skillet.
+Press half of the cake mixture into the bottom of the prepared skillet.

-- Crumble the remaining butter mixture (dough) evenly over the strawberry layer.
+Crumble the remaining cake mixture (dough) evenly over the strawberry layer.

 Bake for 25-35 minutes or until slightly golden around the edges.